jcraffael/unix_socket_ser_cli/README.md

 4.A simple bash script to be used to test the system:

-test
+test 1:
-1:i.launch the server
+i.launch the server
-ii.verify the server is up and running by checking its PID and the serverslistening to port 12345 iii.stop the server with a SIGINT unix signal iv.verify the server is no more running by checking its PID and that thereare no more servers listening to port 12345○test
+ii.verify the server is up and running by checking its PID and the serverslistening to port 12345 iii.stop the server with a SIGINT unix signal iv.verify the server is no more running by checking its PID and that thereare no more servers listening to port 12345

+test 2:
-2:i.write a test INI file to /tmp ii.launch the server iii.launch the client and load the test INI file iv.verify the load succeededv.launch the client and get one of the values inside the test INI file
+i.write a test INI file to /tmp ii.launch the server iii.launch the client and load the test INI file iv.verify the load succeededv.launch the client and get one of the values inside the test INI file